g-savitha/portfolio/content/en/posts/host-react-on-gh-pages.md

 For a good next step, try to add custom domains to your deployed application.
 It’s good to have a distinctive domain for projects.

 Until next time, Happy coding! :computer: :tada:

+---

+If this was helpful to you, please Share this article so that it reaches others as well.
+To get my latest articles straight to your inbox, please subscribe to my [Newsletter](https://www.getrevue.co/profile/gsavitha) .
+You can also follow me on twitter [@gsavitha\_](https://twitter.com/gsavitha_).